-Cambridge IGCSE Certificates are general qualifications that enable candidates to progress either directly to employment or to proceed to further qualifications.
+Cambridge IGCSE Certificates are general qualifications that enable learners to progress either directly to employment or to proceed to further qualifications.

-Candidates who are awarded grades C to A\ in Cambridge IGCSE First Language English are well prepared to follow courses leading to Cambridge International AS and A Level First Language English or the equivalent.
+Candidates who are awarded grades A to C in Cambridge IGCSE First Language English are well prepared to follow courses leading to Cambridge International AS and A Level English Language or the equivalent.